Deforestation in Borneo: Malaysian Borneo

 Satellite image of rainforest converted to oil palm plantations.

 The Malaysian states of Sarawak and Sabah (East Malaysia), in the north, occupy about 26% of the island.
 The forested area here shrank rapidly due to heavy logging for the Malaysian plywood industry.
 Two forestry researchers of Sepilok Research Centre, Sandakan, Sabah in the early 1980s identified four fast-growing hardwoods and a breakthrough on seed collection and handling of Acacia mangium and Gmelina arborea, fast-growing tropical trees were planted on a huge tract of formerly logged and deforested areas primarily in the northern part of Borneo Island.

 Indigenous peoples of Malaysia have been impacted by logging without their free, prior and informed consent in their ancestral forests.
 They have used peaceful demonstrations, social media advocacy, and blockades to raise awareness of their rights to the forest, with some success.
 Questions about how and why logging licenses were granted without community consent remain unaddressed.

 The Dayak people are indigenous to the region, and they have been in the process of actively trying to limit deforestation in the area.
-This is because, they partially rely on the forest for their ethnic identity.
-In addition to this, there are certain parts of the forest that are considered sacred to them (the pahewan area), and according to their beliefs there are certain ways in which the forests and that region in particular must be treated.
-When it is mistreated, they believe detrimental things can happen to them and their communities.
-The pahewan area is being threatened by threats of plantations everyday.
+This is because, they partially rely on the forest for their ethnic identity, this being through existing rivers and soils.
+In addition to this, there are certain parts of the forest that are considered sacred to them, the Pahewan area.
+The Pahewan area is a region of land determined upon settlement.
+It is an area in which spirits of the forest can relocate to upon the moving of locations.
+It is a sacred area.

+The Dayak people of this region primarily align with the Kaharingan Hinduism beliefs, where every living being has a gana (spirit) living in it.
+They believe that in order to advance into the sacred Pahewan region, one must ask the spirit that inhabits it for permission through a customary ceremony called manyanggar.
+When a ceremony is not conducted, they believe detrimental things can happen to them and their communities.
+The Pahewan area is being threatened by threats of plantations everyday.

 The rainforest was also greatly destroyed by the forest fires of 1997 to 1998, which were started by the locals to clear the forests for crops and perpetuated by an exceptionally dry El Niño season during that period.
 During the great fire, hotspots could be seen on satellite images and the haze thus created affected the surrounding countries of Brunei, Malaysia, Indonesia and Singapore.
 In February 2008, the Malaysian government announced the Sarawak Corridor of Renewable Energy plan to harvest the virgin hinterlands of northern Borneo.
 Further deforestation and destruction of the biodiversity are anticipated in the wake of logging commissions, hydroelectric dams and other mining of minerals and resources.